OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Minotaur.md

 ------

 - **Weapons:** Prefer axes, clubs, or spears.
-- **Aggressive:** Attack same size or smaller creatures on sight.
+- **Aggressive:** Attack the same size or smaller creatures on sight.
 Pursue until the victims are out of sight.